 As we have told you before (endlessly, we know, but it’s important) it’s a good idea to check safety features in these areas – are the pavements and walkways protected by concrete bollards, street furniture, or other barricades?
 Is there a visible security presence?
 Is there an easy exit route?

 Wherever you go, keeping your wits about you is essential.
 Know where the exits are, have a plan in case you get separated from your group, and leave the area immediately if you think something is suspicious – rather be wrong and have a laugh about it afterwards.

 If you are getting ready to travel and do not yet have travel insurance, make sure you get some pronto!
-And remember, you can top up with comprehensive terrorism cover (often limited or excluded by standard policies) for as little as £4.96 per person for up to 8 days, to add even more peace of mind this festive season.
+And remember, you can top up with comprehensive terrorism cover (often limited or excluded by standard policies) for as little as £5.17 per person for up to 8 days, to add even more peace of mind over the holidays.